Senryoku/Language/README.md

 	   - `cmake .. -DCMAKE_BUILD_TYPE=RELEASE -DLLVM_INCLUDE_BENCHMARKS=OFF`
 	   - `cmake --build . --target install --config Release` (May necessitate a terminal with elevated privileges for installation)
 		 - Wait.
-	   - CMake should now find LLVM automatically, otherwise set the LLVM_DIR variable (-DLLVM_DIR=path/to/llvm-14.0.6.src/build)
+	   - CMake should now find LLVM automatically, otherwise set the LLVM_ROOT variable (-DLLVM_ROOT=path/to/llvm-14.0.6.src/build)
-   - Also make sure clang is available in PATH for the final compilation pass
+   - Also make sure clang is available in PATH for the final compilation step.

 ## Notes